Gary Coleman: 1974–1985: Early works and stardom

 In 1978, Coleman acted in one episode of The Jeffersons, and two of Good Times..
 Gary also made his first appearance on The Tonight Show in late 1978.
 In 1979, Coleman made his television film debut playing the lead in The Kid from Left Field, a baseball comedy.
 The television film was made by NBC to enhance Coleman's name recognition and boost his commercial value.
 It was the 15th highest-rated prime time show of the week, with a Nielsen rating of 21.4.
 In that same year, he acted in "Cosmic Whiz Kid" an episode of the first season of science-fiction show Buck Rogers in the 25th Century as a time-displaced whiz kid; and appeared later in that season, in a 1980 episode named "A Blast for Buck".
 In 1980, Coleman played the lead in the television film Scout's Honor.

 In 1981, Coleman made his feature film debut with the comedy On the Right Track, headlining as Lester, a young shoeshine orphan who lives in a locker in a train station, who achieves fame for having an uncanny talent for gambling on horses.
-Coleman's mother explained that "it was a script written some time ago for someone else, it was rewritten for Gary reconstructed for him.
+Coleman's mother explained that "it was a script written some time ago for someone else, it was rewritten for Gary, reconstructed for him.
 It was one of several ideas presented us for him.
 Gary has a very big love for trains, and we thought this might be a good one for him to do".
 Though it received a number of reviews concluding that it was sappy and capitalizing on Coleman's TV following, many found the film charming, well written, well acted, with Coleman being a solid actor in his first lead role in a motion picture.
-The film was a financial success, it grossed 13 million at the box office ranking it at 61 on highest grosses of that year.
-On home-video rentals that film added 10 to 15 millions to their revenue.
+The film was a financial success, it grossed $13 million at the box office ranking it at 61 on highest grosses of that year.
+Home video rentals of the film added $10 to $15 millions to the gross income.